moulikaachhe/Assignments/Project-1/README.md

 ## Installation

-There should be no necessary libraries to run the code here beyond the Anaconda distribution of Python.
 The code should run with no issues using Python versions 3.*.

+Libraries:
+Pandas.
+numpy.
+matplotlib.

 ## Project Motivation

 For this project, I was interestested in using Stack Overflow data from 2017 to better understand:

-1. As a programmer, should I go to work in the western world (e.g. America, Europe, etc.) or remain in the eastern world (e.g. India, China, etc.)?
+1. What are the most common languages used by professional developers?
-2. What is the salary difference within the western world and the eastern world?
+2. What is the average salary for each programming language?
-3. How are the programmers satisfying about their job between these two sides of the world?
-4. Are there more employments opportunity within the western world than that within the eastern world?
+3. Which programming language has the highest job satisfaction?

 ## File Descriptions